mrbarge/hugo-site/content/posts/kubectl-patching.md

 ### OpenShift/OKD and patching

 We've been referring to `kubectl` above, but if you're a user of [Red Hat OpenShift](https://www.openshift.com) or [OKD](https://www.okd.io), do note that the `oc` client behaves in the same manner and that all examples are cross-compatible.

+### Why are there so many different ways to mess with JSON data?

+Sorry friend, you're asking the wrong person there.

 ### For more reading